Ceruti-S/Autoclicker/README.md

 1) Open the Command Prompt and go to the AutoClicker folder.
 2) Type the command java AutoClicker and press Enter.
 3) Follow the instructions that appear in the Command Prompt.

+/!\ Please note: It is possible that the first press of the Enter key may not successfully stop the clicking.
+If this occurs, try pressing the Enter key quickly and repeatedly until it responds. /!\